November Fishing Forecast • Election Day Prediction:Fishing Will Be Fantastic • Take A Vet Fishing

 Shore-bound Blackfish has been productive for those trying.
 This time of the year they tend to be in close.
 Keepers and shorts are mixed together.
 They have been taking green crabs and Blackfish Jig.
 Try north shore rock piles or the south shore inlets for them.
 They will usually be hanging very close to structure.
 Stock up on extra rigs and jigs!
 Losing them is very common when blackfishing.
 Tackle Tip: One way around losing the entire rig is to tie a lighter piece of monofilament with a sinker loop for the sinker loop.
 Usually when you get snagged in the rocks its the sinker that will get hung up.
 This method enables you to get back the hooks from the rigs without snapping off everything.

-The east end of Long Island has a smorgasbord of fish.
-Cod, Sea Bass, Striped Bass, Porgies, Bluefish and Blackfish.
-Jigs worked well and bait did fine too.
-This fishing trip is a fair predictor of what to expect next month.
-Good fishing will continue!
+Long Island has a smorgasbord of fish.
+Cod, Sea Bass, Striped Bass, Porgies, Triggerfish, Bluefish and Blackfish.
+Jigs worked well and bait did fine too. what to expect next month: Good fishing will continue!

 In the freshwater scene.
-The lakes are pretty active.
+The lakes are stocked for the fall and remain pretty active.
 The live shiners are a great option if you just want to cast a line out and sit and wait.
 A float, a number 1 hook and a live shiner are great combo to catch bass, pickerel, perch and crappie.
 Night crawlers will get you the other panfish of the lake like bluegills, pumpkinseeds and perch.
 Artificial lures like curly-tail grubs or spinners will get bite from a variety of lake species.

 Follow us on twitter: Follow @jjsportsfishing